Hands on: Withings Steel HR Sport review

 Your step count also permanently appears in a small dial at the bottom of the watch face.
 It works on a percentage, so if you set your daily step goal as 12,000 rather than the normal 10,000 default you'll then find it will hit the 50% mark when you reach 6,000 rather than 5,000 steps.

+It's comfortable to wear throughout the day, but it doesn't look as premium as the straps for other watches.

-However, you can swap this strap out easily and you're sure to be able to buy other straps for the watch.
+However, you can swap this strap out easily and Withings also sells leather straps as an optional addition.

 Features

-This isn't a fully fledged smartwatch, but it comes packed with a lot of sport tech that we haven't seen on some previous watches from the brand.
+This isn't a fully fledged smartwatch, but it comes packed with some sport tech that we haven't seen on previous watches from the brand, such as connected GPS and a fitness level estimate.

 The watch pairs with an app called Health Mate, which we've used before, and which breaks down your data into an easy to read user interface.